Pittsburgh Steelers: Dallas Cowboys

-In the postseason, the Patriots have outscored the Steelers 135–75, with the Patriots maintaining a 4–1 record.
-The only other franchises with winning AFC playoff records against Steelers include the Los Angeles Chargers (2–1), the Jacksonville Jaguars (2–0), and the Broncos (5–3).
-The Steelers have an all-time regular-season record of 15–13 against the Patriots.
-In the Bill Belichick era, the main period of the rivalry, the Patriots have a 12–4 record against the Steelers.
-In their last matchup, the Patriots beat the Steelers 33–3 on Sunday Night Football.

 Philadelphia Eagles

 The Philadelphia Eagles and Steelers are both located in Pennsylvania and began play in 1933.
 From that season through 1966, this was a major rivalry for both teams, as both were part of the same division.
 In 1967, they were placed in separate divisions, but remained in the same conference for three years.
 In 1970 the Steelers (along with the Cleveland Browns and Baltimore Colts) moved to the American Football Conference, while the Eagles stayed with the rest of the old-line NFL teams in the National Football Conference.
 As a result, the Eagles and Steelers no longer played each other every year; instead, they are scheduled to meet once every four years in the regular season.
-The most recent meeting was in 2022 at Lincoln Financial Field due to the addition of a regular season game based on opposing conference divisional finish from the season before, with the Eagles winning 35-13.
-The Steelers have lost ten straight games on the road against the Eagles dating back to 1966, which was also the start of the Super Bowl era.
-The Eagles lead the all-time series 49–29–3.
+The most recent meeting was in 2024 at Lincoln Financial Field, a game in which the Eagles won 27–13.
+The Steelers have lost 11 straight games on the road against the Eagles dating back to 1966, which was also the start of the Super Bowl era.
+The Eagles lead the all-time series 50–29–3.